timothywong731/travel_assistant/README.md

 - **Code Standards**: Code must be clear, concise, and human readable.
 Simplicity is often key.
 We want to see your problem-solving approach and clean architecture.

 - **Focus on Implementation**: This is a test of your backend development and AI integration skills.
 We want to see what you can create with the core technologies.
+We suggest you spend 4 to 8 hours on the test but the actual amount of time is down to you.

 ---